Denismwangi01/Learning-Python/README.md

 `loops.py`

+## What Are Functions?

+- Functions in Python are reusable blocks of code that perform specific tasks.
+They help in organizing code, improving readability, and avoiding repetition.

+## Topics Covered

+1. Defining and Calling Functions

+We learned how to create a function using the def keyword and call it when needed.

+2. Functions with Parameters

+Functions can take arguments to make them more dynamic.

+3. Functions with Return Values

+Functions can return values instead of printing them.

+4. Default Parameter Values

+We can set default values for parameters.

+5. Using Functions with Loops

+We combined functions and loops to check whether numbers are odd or even

-Feel free to check out my code and leave feedback if you’d like! 😊
+- Feel free to check out my code and leave feedback if you’d like! 😊